Gabapentin Addiction: Symptoms, Effects, Treatment, and Prevention

 Treatments for gabapentin addiction are detoxification, medications, inpatient rehabilitation, behavioral therapies, and support groups.
 Medically supervised detoxification ensures safe withdrawal, while therapies such as Cognitive Behavioral Therapy (CBT) address underlying triggers and help develop healthier coping mechanisms.
 Inpatient rehabilitation provides structured care, and support groups offer ongoing peer encouragement and accountability.

 The strategies for preventing gabapentin addiction are responsible prescribing practices, patient education, alternative treatments, monitoring for signs of misuse, and addressing co-occurring mental health disorders.
-Healthcare providers must be vigilant in monitoring patients for signs of misuse and provide individualized treatment plans that address co-occurring mental health disorders, as emphasized by a scientific review from Smith et al. 2018 in “A Qualitative Analysis of Gabapentin Misuse and Diversion Among People Who Use Drugs in Appalachian Kentucky.”
+Healthcare providers must be vigilant in monitoring patients for signs of misuse and provide individualized treatment plans that address co-occurring mental health disorders.

 What Is Gabapentin Addiction?